All Episodes

 Excuse me.

-No, CNBC was about John Harwood, who was John Harwood accurate in a d can you clear this quote.
+CNBC was about John Harwood, who was accurate.

 I think you're being a little unfair to Harwood.

-He he was he was not colluding with or rooting for the Clinton campaign.
+He was not colluding with or rooting for the Clinton campaign.

-Because if he's gonna moderate a debate and he's offering the campaign advice which was proven, and he is uh and and he is bragging to the Clinton campaign, hey, I got under Donald Trump skin.
+Because if he's going to moderate a debate and he's offering the campaign advice, which was proven, and he is bragging to the Clinton campaign, hey, I got under Donald Trump's skin.

 That is not a human being that is objective, fair, and balanced.